 As should surprise no one, we hit the ground running, picking up our rental car and setting off for Edinburgh.
 The trip only took an hour, and even though it was mostly highway we were able to get a quick glimpse of the Scottish countryside.

 Our accommodations for the next two nights were a quaint HomeAway apartment within walking distance of the Royal Mile.
 It was located in an eighteenth-century building that still boasted the original circular stone stairwell leading up to the apartment.
-(Unfortunately, the listing appears to have been removed.)

 After changing clothes and freshening up, we couldn’t wait to hit the city!
 It was a warm, sunny day and we wanted to take advantage of the beautiful weather in this beautiful place!